 A seizure is an episode of abnormal brain activity.
 A seizure can cause jerky muscle movements, loss of consciousness, or confusion.
 Recurrent means you have a seizure more than once.
 The cause of your seizures may not be known.
 Recurrent seizures may occur if you do not take antiseizure medicine as directed.
 Some common triggers are alcohol, drugs, lack of sleep, fever, or a virus.
-High or low blood sugar levels, pregnancy, a head injury, or a stroke could also trigger a seizure.
+High or low blood sugar levels can also trigger a seizure.

 - Your seizure lasts longer than 5 minutes.

 - You have a second seizure within 24 hours of your first.

 - You have trouble breathing after a seizure.

 - You cannot be woken after your seizure.

 - You have more than 1 seizure before you are fully awake or aware.

 - You have diabetes or are pregnant and have a seizure.